snagas22/starter-academic/content/project/eigogo/index.md

 Users can select a situation to focus on and will be navigated to a list of phrases appropriate for the chosen situation.
 Once they tap on one of the phrases, a modal will be presented with a description about the phrase and when to use it in Japanese.
 In addition, the green button is there to play a sample pronunciation for practice & for emergency use when travelling.

-The landing page is [here](https://eieigo5go.wixsite.com/kogeapp/app-1) (Note: It is mostly written in Japanese as my target audience is Japanese individuals).
+The landing page is [here](https://eieigo5go.wixsite.com/kogeapp/app-1) (Note: It is mostly written in Japanese as my target audience is Japanese individuals learning English).

 You can check out the app on the App Store from [here](https://apps.apple.com/us/app/eigogo/id1526730825).